PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 Build tools:

-- MUST treat each value as a glob pattern, and MUST raise an error if the pattern contains invalid glob syntax.
+- MUST treat each value in the array as a glob pattern, and MUST raise an error if the pattern contains invalid glob syntax.

 key is present and is set to a value of an empty array,